 Tubing color: Black tubing.
 Connect the BLACK tubing from the RO to the Drain Saddle.
 Fitting type: Simply push the Clear tubing into the Quick Connect fitting.
 No Inserts, Sleeves or Nuts are needed to secure the connection.
 No Teflon tape needed here.
-4. Point L to A - System water inlet to Leak Detector (To Stage 1 pre-filter) connection See Fig. 11(Page 13):

-Tubing color: Red tubing.
-Use a clean scissor to cut appropriate length of Red tube then Connect the RED tubing from the Feed Water Valve Point X (To LEAK DETECTOR "IN" PORT).
-Next, connect available Red tubing (To LEAK DETECTOR "OUT" PORT) to the RO's stage -1 prefilter.
+4. Point A - System water inlet (to Stage 1 pre-filter) connection:

-Fitting type: Quick Connect fitting See Fig. 10D (Page 12).
+- Tubing color: Red tubing.
+Connect the RED tubing from the Feed Water Valve to the RO's stage -1 prefilter. - Fitting type: Quick Connect fitting See Fig. 10D (Page 12).
 Simply push the Red tubing into the QC fitting.
 No Inserts, Sleeves or Nuts are needed to secure the connection.
 No Teflon tape needed here.